 In 1957 Russia launched the world's first artificial satellite, Sputnik, into space and just four years later sent the first ever human – Yuri Gagarin.
-Discover the dramatic story of how Russia turned the dream of space travel into a reality and became the first nation to explore space in this once-in-a-lifetime exhibition.
+The exhibition uncovered the dramatic story of how Russia turned the dream of space travel into a reality and became the first nation to explore space in a once-in-a-lifetime exhibition.

-Cosmonauts: Birth of the Space Age will reveal the most significant collection of Russian spacecraft and artefacts ever to be shown in the UK, including:
+Cosmonauts: Birth of the Space Age revealed the most significant collection of Russian spacecraft and artefacts ever to be shown in the UK, including: